Is it Wrong to Say We Are Smarter Than Our Religious Brethren?

 Doubting and Thinking

-An analytical atheist could be quite a compelling character.
-This modern archetype often standing as the Contrarian to traditional faith.
-I'm always shamefully plugging my other blogs.
-Anyway, according to recent studies, if you believe in god, you're more likely to score lower on an IQ test than non believers!
+That Hitchens or new modern analytical type of atheist is quite old hat.
+They often stood as the critic of traditional faith, but what do you think; was calling religious convention stupid, too far?
+According to recent studies, if you believe in god, you're more likely to score 5-6 points lower on an IQ test than non believers!

 One study specifically looked at the connection between atheism and IQ, and it was published in the journal Intelligence in 2013.
 It analysed data from the National Longitudinal Study of Adolescent Health, which included over 20,000 participants.
 Individuals who identified as atheists or agnostics had higher verbal intelligence scores than those who identified as religious.
 Mental, right?
 Why?
 Well, read on...

-So, we humans all use our verbal reasoning to conceptualise words for problem solving and reasoning.
+Actually, hold on a second—before we jump to conclusions about who's 'smarter,' let's be clear what these scores actually measure: analytical thinking habits, not raw intelligence.
+So, let's just admit that everyone used their verbal reasoning to conceptualise words for problem solving and reasoning.
 However, non-believers and believers alike had very similar non-verbal intelligence scores (Nyborg, 2013).
 Non-verbal intelligence is that ability to address visual, wordless issues.

 Tests and Results

-In 2010, a meta-analysis was published in the journal: Personality and Social Psychology Review, which analysed data from 63 studies conducted over 80 years and noticed a slightly statistically significant negative correlation between religiosity and intelligence (Zuckerman et al, 2010).
+In 2010, a meta-analysis was published in the journal: Personality and Social Psychology Review.
+It analysed data from 63 studies conducted over 80 years and noticed a slight statistical significant negative correlation between religiosity and intelligence (Zuckerman et al, 2010).

 This negative correlation simply means, 'more' having a downward connection with 'less,' for example: the more you eat, the less hunger you have.
-This correlation generally showed: the more religious one might be, the less IQ points they scored!
+This correlation generally showed: the more religious one might be, the less IQ points they usually score.
+Fair enough, is that settled?

-Far enough, do we consign the faithful in the dunce's corner now?
-Of course not!
-Authors clarified that religiosity and intelligence is a complex relationship explained by numerous factors, one negative correlation.
-Higher IQ sits with those who’re naturally inclined to critical thinking and analysis.
-Curious minds will question theological challenges in theism and may find little satisfaction when the insufficient explanations — lack of evidence is nothing.
+Far enough, but are we consigning the faithful in the dunce's corner now?
+Well, I'm not!
+Authors clarified that religiosity and intelligence is a complex relationship explained by numerous factors, including that one negative correlation!
+Higher IQ test scores sit with those who habitually use critical thought and analysis—not because they have superior brains or genetics, but because that's the mental muscle they exercise most, environmental path.

 Another study was published in the journal Social Psychological and Personality Science in 2017.
-Believe it or nor, but this one reckons that religious folks are more likely to take-up conspiracy theories than atheists are!
+Believe it or not, but this one reckons that religious folks are more likely to take-up conspiracy theories than atheists are!
 It also says believers are less likely to engage in analytical thinking when compared to non-believers (Gervais & Norenzayan, 2017).
-Dont forget, these are general findings and not every religious person.
+Dont forget, these are general findings and does not imply every religious.
+The point is this: religious belief doesn't indicate stupidity, but theological interest.

 The thing is, not all conspiracy theories are off-the-wall codswallop are they?
 Take Russian interference with the 2016 election or Cambridge Analytica, for example.
-The Covid 19 leak is now considered to be a lab leak!
+The Covid 19 leak is now considered to be real!
 In the eighties or nineties a journalist called Gary Webb, was branded a conspiracy nut, but when he uncovered a CIA drug trafficking conspiracy he was vindicated!
+Such accusations are not helpful.

-Going on these studies, you could be forgiven for asking: 'Does this suggest atheists have bigger brains?' it makes sense, bigger brains have always been associated with being smart.
+Going on these studies, you could be forgiven for asking: 'Does this suggest atheists have bigger brains?' it makes sense, since bigger brains have always been associated with being smart.
 Pietschnig et al (2022), found previous studies are fuzzy as to what degree brain size reflects IQ score.
+It must be said, brain size as in cerebral memory development from knowledge acquisition, is not the same as the raw cognitive application of intelligence.

 Meta-analysis of 86 studies with over 26,000 people discovered this connection was nothing to write home about.
-The areas of correlation between brain size and IQ score have reduced over time, not because of our brains changing, but because of uncertainty around the data recorded in previous studies.
+The areas of correlation between brain size and IQ score have reduced over time, not because of our brains changing, but because of uncertainty around the data recorded in previous studies and the ongoing understanding and definitions surrounding intelligence.

 Rest assured, the claims in these studies cited above have all been criticised.
-Critics have argued these studies may have been subject to selection bias.
-On the other hand, the same critics often fail to explore critical thinkers who are in fact religious in much depth.
-The only faith specifically mentioned in the studies was Christianity with some allusion to other Abrahamic religion.
+Critics have argued that these studies may have been subject to selection bias.
+On the other hand, the same critics often fail to explore critical thinkers who are, in fact, also religious.
+Only one faith was mentioned above all others in the studies (Christianity) with some allusion to other Abrahamic religions.
 Sadly, the studies left out eastern religion such as Vedanta, Daoism or Zen for example.
 It fails to represent polytheism, be it modern reconstructed or Hindu.
-All religions hold their own concepts, many lacking a monotheistic deity.
+All religions and cultures hold their unique perspectives and concepts meaning the data is biased in its sampling.

 References: